MaSven/hexpm/FIDO2.md

 * For the cli, we need a way to read the usb key.
 Yubikey does have a library for that here
   <https://github.com/Yubico/python-fido2> but we need a way to implement this for elixir.
 * This is also a good explanation about [webauthn](https://developers.yubico.com/WebAuthn/).
-* There is also a c implementation for the host side.
+* There is also a c implementation for the host side <https://developers.yubico.com/libfido2/>.
 * WAX already has a rest api implementation <https://github.com/tanguilp/wax_api_rest>

 # What is FIDO2